 Is A Short Sale Really The Answer?

-During the foreclosure process as described above, you have the opportunity to list your New Jersey, Brooklyn, Queens, Long Island house as a short sale.
+During the foreclosure process as described above, you have the opportunity to list your North Carolina & New Jersey house as a short sale.
 The best time for a short sale is the time period when you realize you are unable to make your payments as outlined in your loan agreement, and before the lender files legal action against you and officially owns your house.
 You will be able to list your house on the market and try to get an offer that will satisfy the balance of your loan or get really close to it.
 This might be a difficult process because you will have to be in constant communication with the lender about the offers you receive and will have to wait for them to approve or counter offer the offers you receive.
-If you do have an offer that the bank is willing to accept, selling your New Jersey, Brooklyn, Queens, Long Island house to that buyer would relieve you of some of the credit damage of having a foreclosure, although it would still negatively affect your credit.
+If you do have an offer that the bank is willing to accept, selling your North Carolina & New Jersey house to that buyer would relieve you of some of the credit damage of having a foreclosure, although it would still negatively affect your credit.

 The best option would be to avoid the foreclosure process altogether and negotiate a sale of your property before you get to the point of missing payments on your loan.